-The ensuing paragraphs describe in greater detail the terms of new labor agreements, as well as the status of collective bargaining at each MTA agency through December 31, 2022.
+In the fourth quarter, five new labor agreements were ratified by the MTA Board.
+The ensuing paragraphs will highlight the terms of these labor agreements and will describe in greater detail the overall status of collective bargaining at MTA agencies through December 31, 2023.